WELCOME TO LEAD VOYAGER!

 We recommend adding this email address and these telephone numbers to your contacts, so you know it is a lead.

-Please check with your concierge to make sure your mobile telephone number and email address are correct in Lead Booster.
+Please check with your concierge to make sure your mobile telephone number and email address are correct in Lead Voyager.
 You can also ask your concierge to remove one or both types of notifications.

 Accepting a Lead